 2019 Fair Oaks Ranch Homeowners' Association Annual Meeting of the Members

-The 2019 Annual Meeting will be RESCHEDULED and will be on a date yet to be determined at 7:00 p.m.
+The 2019 Annual Meeting has been RESCHEDULED and will be held on Tuesday, September 1, 2020 at 7:00 p.m.
 Due to the continued need to maintain social distancing and for the protection of our members, FORHA will be conducting this meeting virtually via Zoom.
-Three persons will be elected to serve as directors for a three-year term beginning on January 1, 2020.
+Three persons will be elected to serve as directors for a three-year term which began on January 1, 2020.
 The revised 2019 Annual Meeting Notice will be sent to the members prior to the meeting and the information needed to join the meeting virtually can be found on the Agenda (click here for information).

-If you scroll down, you will find a bio for each of the eight candidates running for the Board.
+If you scroll down, you will find a bio for each of the six candidates running for the Board.
 The candidates are as follows: